 This improvement in the service, will enable to the Council to increase recycling rates and contribute to the Councils climate change and biodiversity targets.

-- 1.7 The Cross-Party Waste Working Group met on 30 March 2023 to review the service transition and consider the issues.
-The Group unanimously agreed with the recommendations and conclusions presented in the report. - 1.8 A version of this report is also to be considered at the Executive meeting to be held earlier in the day on 13 April 2023.
+1.7 The Cross-Party Waste Working Group met on 30 March 2023 to review the service transition and consider the issues.
+The Group unanimously agreed with the recommendations and conclusions presented in the report.

 2. Background